iantolentino/Email-Template-Provider/README.md

 ## 🚀 Features
 - **Preloaded Templates**
   Includes IT support, HR, Finance, Admin, Operations, Security, and more categories.
+  On going: Adding more category for other industry

 - **Category & Search Filters**
   Quickly find templates by subject, keywords, or category.